Jam sessionin Amesbury

 AMESBURY — A jam session will be held Saturday, March 7, from 7 to 9 p.m. at Union Congregational Church, 350 Main St.

-Musicians and the general public are invited to attend.
-There is no admission charge, but donations are appreciated.
+All musicians, as well as the general public, are welcome to attend.
+No admission charge, but donations appreciated.

 For more information, contact Carol Finn at 978-388-6591.